-Practicing Exclusively Family Law Since 2005
+Practicing Exclusively Family Law Since 2011

-The Five Most Common Divorce Questions
+The Five Most Frequently Asked Divorce Questions

+First, remember that your spouse mailing you the petition for dissolution of marriage (divorce), or even handing it to you does not constitute legal service.
+You must receive "legal service of process".
 Either a law enforcement officer or a neutral process server must physically deliver you a summons issued by the clerk of court in your county, along with the petition.
 If you were indeed served with a divorce petition, do not panic.
 You have twenty days from the date of service to file an answer, and if needed, a counter-petition.

-Can I Change My Divorce Judgment?
+Divorce Question 2: Can I Change My Final Divorce Judgment?

 You will never feel like you are shopping at a used car dealership at AAA Family Law.
 I do not tell my clients just what they want to hear.
 Instead, I honestly advise them on what realistic legal options are available to them.

-Can I See My Divorce Attorney When I Need To?
+Divorce Question 3: Can I See My Divorce Attorney When I Need To?

 I will attempt to return all phone calls and e-mails from my clients by the end of the day, or if that is not possible, within twenty-four hours.
-One of the most common complaints about divorce lawyers is their inaccessibility.
-When you hire AAA Family Law, not only will you receive trustworthy legal advice from an experienced Orlando divorce attorney, but you will also be informed of every development in your case .
+One of the most common complaints about lawyers is their inaccessibility.
+When you hire AAA Family Law, not only will you receive trustworthy legal advice from an experienced Orlando, Florida divorce attorney, but you will also be informed of every development in your case .

-At the free consultation I will listen to you so as to understand your family law issues and develop a plan of action.
+At the consultation I will listen to you so as to understand your family law issues and develop a plan of action.
 I will then assess your situation realistically and not just tell you what you would like to hear.
-Then i will quote you a fixed attorney retainer fee in advance of signing any contract or making any payment.
+Then I will quote you a fixed attorney retainer fee in advance of signing any contract or making any payment.

-Our attorney retainer fee for contested divorce cases up to the mediation stage ranges between $2,000 and $3,000 depending on its complexity.
-An additional retainer amount is set before the trial if the divorce settlement is not achieved during mediation.
-For an uncontested divorce the fees range from $1,000 to $1,500.
+Our attorney retainer fee for contested divorce cases up to the mediation stage ranges between $2,400 and $3,600 depending on its complexity.
+An additional retainer amount is set before the trial if the settlement is not achieved during mediation.
+For an uncontested divorce the fees range from $1,200 to $1,800.

 Please read the Articles section for more information on Family Law topics.